thiblahute/meson-website/Reference-manual.md

 - `has_multi_arguments(arg1, arg2, arg3, ...)` is the same as `has_argument` but takes multiple arguments and uses them all in a single compiler invocation, available since 0.37.0
 - `first_supported_argument(list_of_strings)`, given a list of strings, returns the first argument that passes the `has_argument` test above or an empty array if none pass
 - `symbols_have_underscore_prefix()` returns `true` if the C symbol mangling is one underscore (`_`) prefixed to the symbol, available since 0.37.0
+- `compute_int(expr, ...')` computes the value of the given expression (as an example `1 + 2`).
+When cross compiling this is evaluated with an iterative algorithm, you can specify keyword arguments `low` (defaults to -1024), `high` (defaults to 1024) and `guess` to specify max and min values for the search and the value to try first.

 The following keyword arguments can be used: